Seller Net Sheet Explainer: Projecting Your Home Sale Proceeds

 Can there be additional costs that aren’t on the net sheet?

 In most cases, the seller’s net sheet will capture all of the costs associated with the real estate transaction.
-However, in some exceptional cases, there may be additional costs discovered before closing.
+However, in exceptional cases, additional costs may be discovered before closing.

 Which costs are most often misunderstood?